Skip to content

 2

-Solution: Ensure hydro_setting.yml is in your home directory:
+Solution: Ensure hydro_setting.yml exists in your home directory and contains a storage.local.root entry:

 1